-- xvii.
-Review of the Council's and/or staff subscriptions to other bodies; - xviii.
-Review of the Council's complaints procedure; - xix.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xx.
-Review of the Council's policy for dealing with the press/media; - xxi.
-Review of the Council's employment policies and procedures; - xxii.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxiii.
-Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - 6.
-Extraordinary meetings of the council, committees and sub-committees - a.
-The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - b.
-If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c.
-The chairman of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time. - d.
-If the chairman of a committee or a sub-committee does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee or the sub-committee, any 2 members of the committee or the sub-committee may convene an extraordinary meeting of the committee or a sub-committee.
+- a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chair of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time. - d If the chair of a committee or a sub-committee does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee requested to do so by 2 members of the committee or the sub-committee or a sub-committee.

-7. Previous resolutions
+7. PREVIOUS RESOLUTIONS

-- a.
-A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 3 councillors to be given to the Proper Officer in accordance with standing order 9, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b.
-When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further six months.
+a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 3 councillors to be given to the Proper Officer in accordance with standing order 9, or by a motion moved in pursuance of the recommendation of a committee or a subcommittee.

+b When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further six months.